tsorelle/Peanut2025/notes/cms-requirements.md

-# Peanut Installation Structure and CMS Modifiction Requirements
+# Peanut Base Structure

+In this document we want to describle the essential requirements, directory structure and files that make up a Peanut installation on a CMS host.

 **Terminology disambiguation:** The term "package" is used in ConcreteCMS to refer to installable modules, located in the 'packages' directory, that implement themes, blocks and other add-on items.